-As with any city, Groningen is not without its quirks, often hidden in the most unassuming places.
+As with any city, Groningen is not without its quirks, often hiding them in the most unassuming places.
 Read on to find out about all the weird, wonderful and somewhat bizarre facts you never knew Groningen was hiding.

 Three is the magic number

 One of this city’s emblems is undoubtedly the Martini Tower.
-At 97 meters, there was once a law stating that no building could exceed the height of the tour.
-Nowadays this law is no longer at work meaning the city skyline is certainly growing taller!
-The tower is also open to visitors — be warned, the black spiral staircase is quite a climb, but the view is oh-so worth it.
+At 97 meters, there was once a law stating that no building could exceed the height of the tour. 😂 Nowadays, this law is no longer at work meaning the city skyline is certainly growing taller!
+Visitors are welcomed to the tower — but be warned, the black spiral staircase is quite a climb (but the view is oh-so-worth-it).

-Now for the interesting part — did you know that today’s Martini Tower is in fact the 3rd of its name?
-The 1st, built in the 13th century, was only 30 meters tall and was destroyed by a lightening strike.
-Another tower was built, this time reaching 45 meters, only to again go up (or rather, down) in flames having been struck by lightening again!
+Now for the interesting part — did you know that today’s Martini Tower is in fact the third with this name?
+The first of these, built in the 13th century, was only 30 meters tall and was destroyed by a stroke of lightning.
+Another tower was built, this time reaching 45 meters, only to again go up in flames being struck by lightning again! (talk about bad luck)

-What‘s more the Academie Gebouw, or Academy buliding of the University of Groningen, is also in its 3rd version.
+What’s more, the Academie Gebouw, or Academy building of the University of Groningen, is also in its third version.

 The Aletta Jacobs building

-Just across the street from the Academy building you’ll find the Harmonie building, the university’s Arts Faculty building.
-Here lies a statue of Aletta Jacobs, a RUG student of Medicine and the first woman to study at a Dutch University (in 1871).
-Her name is certainly well known among students and not always one said happily, however that’s more than likely tied to the fact that our exams take place in Aletta Jacobszaal!
+Just across the street from the Academy building, you’ll find the Harmonie building, the university’s Arts Faculty building.
+Here lies a statue of Aletta Jacobs, a RUG student of Medicine and the first woman to study at a Dutch University 😱 (in 1871).
+Indeed, students are familiar with her name and but it’s often not said with glee, that’s more than likely tied to the fact that our exams take place in Aletta Jacobszaal!

 The Calmerhuis building

-By and large an overlooked, often forgotten building and not one I think many people could name.
-And yet the Calmerhuis is almost 770 years old, making it the city’s oldest building.
+By and large, the Calmerhuis is an overlooked and often forgotten building, certainly not one many people could name.
+And yet, it’s almost 770 years old, making it the city’s oldest building.
 Far from being unused or derelict, the Calmerhuis is still in use as an Open University building.

 Market day

-Here in Groningen we love of our markets!
-On Tuesday, Friday and Saturday the Vismarkt comes to life.
-Vismarkt, meaning fish market, was historically just that — a fish market.
+Here in Groningen, we love our markets!
+On Tuesday, Friday, and Saturday the Vismarkt comes to life.
+Vismarkt (meaning fish market) was historically just that — a fish market.

-Today however there’s a lot more on offer — fresh fruit and veg, meat, cheese, bread and all kinds of sweet treats can be purchased.
-Then there’s the Grote Markt — home to all manner of things.
-Think funfairs, vintage markets, flower festivals, open air concerts, demonstrations and more.
-By night the Grote Markt becomes one big bike parking square, just be careful you don’t forget where you’ve left your bike!
+Today, however, there’s a lot more on offer.
+You can find fresh fruit and veg, meat, cheese, bread, and all kinds of sweet treats that can be purchased.
+Then there’s The Grote Markt — home to all manner of things.
+Think funfairs, vintage markets, flower festivals, open-air concerts, demonstrations and more.
+By nightfall, The Grote Markt becomes one big bike parking space, just be careful you don’t forget where you’ve left your bike! 🚲

-Besides the markets, the people of Groningen also have a soft spot for cafes, and its not hard to tell why.
-No matter where you go you’re never far from a cup of tea or coffee.
+Besides the markets, the people of Groningen also have a soft spot for cafes, and it’s not hard to see why.
+No matter where you go, you’re never far from a cup of tea or coffee.
 The only difficulty is choosing where you want to go!

 Can you guess what this building is today?
 Yes, that’s right, it’s a café.
 And quite a nice one!